zonemaster/zonemaster-engine/README.md

 ## Docker

-Zonemaster-CLI is available on [Docker Hub], and can be run without any installation.
-See [USING] Zonemaster-CLI for how to run it on Docker.
+Zonemaster-CLI is available on [Docker Hub], and can be conveniently downloaded and run without any installation.
+See [USING] Zonemaster-CLI for how to run Zonemaster-CLI on Docker.

-To build your own Docker image, see [Create Docker Image] documentation.
+To build your own Docker image, see the [Docker Image Creation] documentation.

 ## Documentation